 E-sleuths make big mistakes

 After the 2017 Charlottesville Unite the Right march, social media sleuths tried to identify some of the white nationalists who had participated in the march in an effort to publicly expose their racism, but ended up incorrectly identifying an innocent person.
 The results were swift and vicious; countless people demanded that the misidentified victim lose his job, accused him of racism and posted his address on social media.
 This is just one of many examples where misinformation can do serious damage to innocent people.
-Similarly, in the wake of the Boston Marathon tragedy, Reddit’s infamous FindBostonBombers subreddit thread took to scanning pictures of the marathon, and it quickly became open season on young males with dark hair and backpacks.
+Similarly, in the wake of the 2013 Boston Marathon tragedy, Reddit’s now infamous FindBostonBombers subreddit thread took to scanning pictures of the marathon, and it quickly became open season on young males with dark hair and backpacks.
 Using unconfirmed information from police scanners, the Reddit community irreparably tarnished the reputations of several innocent people, two of which were harassed online and in person.
-Unfortunately for the erroneously accused, the e-sleuths who slandered them will face no consequences, as Reddit maintains user anonymity.
+Unfortunately for the erroneously accused, the e-sleuths who slandered them faced no consequences, as Reddit maintains user anonymity.

 Crowd-sleuths do not abide by industry standards, which can be problematic

-For fans of murder-mysteries, e-sleuthing means never letting have to let go of visions of yourself as a Hardy Boy or Nancy Drew.
-And while internet-sleuths are no doubt well-meaning, the likelihood of their cracking a cold case is slim to none.
-If police forces with the proper training and resources to solve murders only manage to do so two thirds of the time, we can expect a much lower rate of success for untrained individuals with no access or witnesses, or acquaintance.
-With so much time and mental energy at stake, one would be wise to pursue an activity with better return on investment than crowd-sleuthing.
+While internet-sleuths are no doubt well-meaning, the likelihood of their cracking a cold case is slim to none.
+If police forces with the proper training and resources to solve murders only manage to do so a fraction of the time, we can expect a much lower rate of success for untrained individuals with no access or witnesses in connection to those in question or to find them.
+One might be wiser to pursue an activity with a better return on investment than crowd-sleuthing.
 Moreover, crowd-sleuthing could be used for vengeance instead of virtue, even leading to the spread of conspiracy theories or information that should not be in the public domain.
 In 2019, Donald Trump supporters launched an online crowd-sleuthing effort to identify the Ukraine whistleblower who instigated his first impeachment.
 The subsequent public naming of a CIA operative could have led to broader national security consequences.